DataDog/documentation/content/en/monitors/guide/scoping_downtimes.md

 {{< img src="monitors/downtimes/downtime_examplebyname1_monitor.jpg" alt="Evaluation graph showing downtime for group service:web-store" style="width:80%;">}}

-4. To schedule a downtime on more than one group (such as `service:synthesizer` and `service:consul`), you can create an additional downtime per group.
+This mutes any alerts that includes `service:web-store`

-### Mute notifications for a specific environment of a monitor grouped by `env` and `service`
+### Mute monitors for multiple tags

-1. To schedule downtime on one of the groups (in this case, `env:dev`), enter that group in the `Group scope` field.
+1. To schedule downtime on multiple groups (in this case, `env:dev`), enter that group in the `Group scope` field.
 2. **Preview affected monitors** indicates that the monitor chosen is still in scope, so alerts for the group `env:dev` are muted during the scheduled downtime.

 {{< img src="monitors/downtimes/downtime_examplebyname2_downtime.jpg" alt="downtime by monitor name with dev environment in scope" style="width:80%;">}}